jzuhone/pyxsim/doc/source/v1_to_v2.rst

 Instrument Simulators
 ---------------------

-The only operations now performed by :class:`~pyxsim.instruments.InstrumentSimulator` are convolution with the effective area curve (using the ARF) and with the response matrix (using the RMF).
+The only operations now performed by ``InstrumentSimulator`` are convolution with the effective area curve (using the ARF) and with the response matrix (using the RMF).
 No spatial PSF convolutions or rebinning operations can be applied.
 For more detailed instrument simulation, users are advised to write events to SIMPUT files and use SOXS directly.

-:class:`~pyxsim.instruments.InstrumentSimulator` instances now only take a single argument, the :class:`~pyxsim.event_list.EventList`:
+``InstrumentSimulator`` instances now only take a single argument, the :class:`~pyxsim.event_list.EventList`:

 .. code-block:: python